 However, not all fluid feeders feed on the blood of other animals.
 Butterflies drink nectar from flowers through straw-like tongues.

-Hummingbirds are also classed as fluid feeders as they drink the nectar out of flowers.
-Hummingbirds use their long beaks for drinking the nectar out of flowers.
+Hummingbirds are also called fluid feeders as they drink the nectar out of flowers.
+Hummingbirds use their long beaks to drink the nectar out of flowers.
 As the nectar is liquid, the hummingbird’s tongue traps liquid by changing shape as it moves in and out of the nectar.
-This is different from insects that use their proboscis to suck the liquid out of organisms.
+This is different from insects that use their proboscis to suck the juice out of organisms.

 The vast majority of animals are classed as bulk feeders.
 Bulk feeders eat large pieces of food, usually from the source.
 Some examples of bulk feeders are humans, cows, snakes, and most bird species.
-In fact, almost all animals over a few inches in size are bulk feeders.
+Almost all animals over a few inches in size are bulk feeders.

-By eating all of its prey, the maximum amount of nutrients are ingested.
+The maximum amount of nutrients is ingested by eating all of its prey.
 Food can be swallowed whole or in pieces by chewing and swallowing.
 During digestion, the food is broken down into smaller particles, and the nutrients are extracted.

 Some animals that are bulk feeders engage in group feeding, such as wolves.
 Hunting in groups allows them to find food faster as they minimize their search area and time.
-By hunting in groups, also reduces the risk of predation while also increasing the efficiency of capturing their prey.
+Hunting in groups also reduces the risk of predation while increasing the efficiency of capturing their prey.

-It is not only terrestrial mammals that can hunt in groups.
-Dolphins will herd fish near the shore before splashing them out of the water.
-Gray whales use a method called bubble-net feeding to trap large amounts of fish.
+It is not only terrestrial mammals that can hunt in groups—Dolphins herd fish near the shore before splashing them out of the water.
+Gray whales use bubble-net feeding to trap large amounts of fish.
 They work in groups to create a circle of bubbles, which traps the fish in the middle.
-The bubble-net confuses the fish, which then swim to the surface.
+The bubble net confuses the fish, which then swim to the surface.
 The whales will then catch them all in their mouth.